TECHNICAL PROGRAMME | Primary Energy Supply – Future Pathways

 Researcher in Chemical Engineering

-Department of Chemical Engineering, Shiraz University, Shiraz, Iran
+Department of Chemical Engineering, Shiraz University

 Keywords: Biohydrogen, Biomass conversion, Microbial fuel cells (MFCs), Wastewater treatment, Renewable energy.